-Growing up in a blue-collar construction family, I had the opportunity to connect with tools and materials at an early age.
+Growing up in a blue-collar construction family, I connected with tools and materials at an early age.
 My attraction to the pace and energy of urban living has inspired an examination of cities as dynamic organisms.

-Referencing industrial materiality and biomorphic form, my work frequently touches on themes of origin and decay within the urban landscape, drawing from interests in structural and industrial design.
-My interpretation of industry and infrastructure often leads to quirky architectural assemblages reminiscent of childhood forts or tree house experiments in miniature.
+Referencing industrial materiality and biomorphic form, my work frequently touches on themes of origin and decay within the urban landscape, drawing on my interests in structural and industrial design.
+My interpretation of these forms often leads to quirky architectural assemblages reminiscent of childhood forts or treehouse experiments in miniature.

-My most current work hints at ominous societal issues on our horizon with a measure of irreverence.
+My most current work references the many ominous societal issues on our collective horizon with a measure of playful irreverence.
 My materials are typically found, bartered or bargained for, in keeping with my inclination to repurpose when possible.